hbuchel/heather-buchel.com/content/blog/2023/07/crowd-sourcing-accessibility.md

 **Please stop doing this**.

 ### But it's a small team!
-<blockquote class="bq bq--right">If you're doing something so ambitious, like creating a product to replace Twitter, it's your responsibility to find the right people.</blockquote>

 If you're mantaining an open source product that includes a UI that people use, you need to attract people that build UI to your product.
 Invite them.
 Seek them out.
 Hire them.
 Show them how they can contribute if they are not code writers or if they don't use your specific framework/tech stack/etc. If you're doing something so ambitious, like creating a product to replace Twitter, it's your responsibility to find the right people.